waylan/mkdocs-nature/docs/index.md

 ## Installation

-To install the MkSocs-Nature them, run the following command:
+To install the MkDocs-Nature them, run the following command:

 ```sh
 pip install mkdocs-nature